hurshkarkhanis/police_spending/README.md

 ## Statistical Tests

+For each spending category (welfare, corrections, and police), I split my dataset into two parts, high spending and low spending, differenciating the two by checking if they were above or below their own median.
+I ran tests to see if there were statistically significant differences in crime between the high spending cities and the low spending cities

 I ran all six of these statistical tests using SciPy, a scientific computing library with Python.

 The slides are from a Google Slides presentation.

 *Welfare vs Crime*